The Non Designers Design Book 4th Edition Pdf Free Download

 • Color: Using contrasting colors, like black and white or complementary colors from the color wheel, creates a striking visual impact.

 • Typeface: Combining different typefaces – a serif with a sans-serif, for example – adds visual variety.
-However, use this sparingly and intentionally to avoid a cluttered look.
+Even so, use this sparingly and intentionally to avoid a cluttered look.

 • Shape: Contrasting shapes, such as squares and circles, can add visual interest and highlight specific elements.

-• Thickness: Using different line weights or thicknesses can emphasize certain elements and create a visual hierarchy.
+• Thickness: Using different line weights or thicknesses can point out certain elements and create a visual hierarchy.

 • Space: Contrasting the amount of whitespace around different elements can draw attention to specific areas.